ccp84/dinogames_api/README.md

 ### The Game Model

 This model will hold all library game instances.
 In a change from the planned ERD to make number of players more searchable I have used 2 separate fields for min and max players.
-To help with slimlining the vast range of game play times that could possibly be returned, this field is linked to choices for less than 5 minutes, 5-10, 10-20, 20-40, 40-90 and then anything over an hour and a half.
+To help with slimlining the vast range of game play times that could possibly be returned, the `playtime` field is linked to choices for less than 5 minutes, 5-10, 10-20, 20-40, 40-90 and then anything over an hour and a half.
 Again these fields will make the games library easier to search and filter for members.

-### Viewing the library

-All visitors will be able to view but make no changes to the full list of games in the library.
-For this a single endpoint can be created using the generic `List` view with the permission class of `IsAuthenticatedOrReadOnly`.
-The serializer extends the standard model serializer class and imports the Game model and all model fields for serialization.

-### Detailed view of games

-This `Retrieve` endpoint can be accessed by all viewing the library to view a single record from the game table.
-The permission class of `IsAuthenticatedOrReadOnly` is redundant really as this is a read only endpoint.

-### Creating, editing and deleting a game as an administrator

-Adding games to the library as well as editing and deletion of incorrectly added, duplicate and out of print games will be restricted to admin only.
-For this `ListCreate` and `RetrieveUpdateDestroy` endpoints for admin users utilise the more robust permission class of `IsAdminUser` to ensure modifications to the library catalogue are tightly controlled.

-### Filtering the games library

-Sorting:
-from rest_framework import generics, filters filter_backends = [
-        filters.OrderingFilter
-    ]
-    ordering_fields = [
-        'id',
-        'title',
-        'maxplayers',
-        'minplayers',
-        'playtime',
-    ]

-searching:
-/games/?search=board
-    filter_backends = [
-        filters.OrderingFilter,
-        filters.SearchFilter,
-    ]
-    search_fields = [
-        'title',
-        'tags',
-    ]
+### Game Serializer

 ## Milestone 3 - Player Reviews